NEW HAMPSHIRE TEEN INSTITUTE

 A: TI is much more than just drug and alcohol prevention.
 At TI you learn to open up, to grow, and most importantly, to love yourself.
 You'll learn so many amazing things here that you might not have learned elsewhere.
 So, perhaps you know how to deal with drug and alcohol use, but that can't be the only troubling thing is this world, right?
 At TI, you can learn how to cope with all sorts of tough situations.
 You may relearn some things you already know, but it's so worth it to learn new things that will help you to better yourself.

-Q: Ok, Summer Program sounds great, but $800 is so much money.
+Q: Ok, Summer Program sounds great, but it feels like so much money.
 I really want to come, but I don't think my family can afford it.